Since 2012 | 192 Countries Tracked

 Insights from the world's most comprehensive country sustainability assessment

-Asian nations (South Korea, Japan, Singapore, and China) lead the Intellectual Capital Index – the basis of innovation
+Asian nations (China, South Korea, Japan, Singapore) lead the Intellectual Capital Index – the basis of future competitiveness in a World dominated by technology

 The Social Capital Index ranking is headed by Northern European (Scandinavian) countries, the result of very high growth combined with a commonly accepted social consensus

-China is ranked 28, excelling in Intellectual Capital but lags in Natural Capital and Resource Efficiency, albeit with encouraging signs of efficiency improvements
+China tops the Intellectual Capital Index for the first time.
+However, the overall ranking (34) is evidence of underlying problems in Natural Capital and Resource Efficiency - albeit with encouraging signs of efficiency improvements

-The USA is ranked 35, performing comparatively poor in resource efficiency and social capital, reflecting a decline that could potentially undermine the global status of the US in the future
+The USA is ranked 42, performing comparatively poor in both resource efficiency and social capital, reflecting a decline that could potentially undermine the global status of the US in the future

 The global gap to a perfect sustainable competitive World is 56.1.
 We are far from an inclusive and circular society that lives in balance with the environment